cecid/hermes-docs/docs/source/application.rst

       soapElement.addTextNode(value);
       return soapElement;

 #.
-Save changes to the SOAP message.
+Save the changes to the SOAP message.

    .. code-block:: java

       request.saveChange();

 #.
-Send the SOAP request to Hermes ebMS receiver web service and get a SOAP response.
+Send the SOAP request to Hermes and get a SOAP response.

    .. code-block:: java

       SOAPMessage response = soapConn.call(request, receiverWSURL);
       SOAPBody responseBody = response.getSOAPBody();

-#.
-SOAP response:
+   Here is the SOAP response:

    .. code-block:: xml

       <soap-body>
-          <hasMessage> .. </hasMessage>
+          <hasMessage> ... </hasMessage>
       </soap-body>
             .
             .
-      Attachment as a MIME part.
+      The attachment is formatted as a MIME part.

-   Process the SOAP response and extract the payload from the received ebMS message if available.
+   Process the SOAP response, and extract the payloads from the received ebMS message if available.

    .. code-block:: java